manojsatna31/vscode-plugins/README.md

 #### Option A: Python Backend
 1. Create the Python Backend Script
 This script will be responsible for processing the data.
 It will read a line from its standard input, process it, and print the result to its standard output.
-1. Inside your py-ts-demo project folder, create a new folder named scripts.
+1. Inside your hybrid-demo project folder, create a new folder named scripts.
 2. Inside the scripts folder, create a new file named process_data.py.
 3. Add the following Python code to process_data.py:
     ```python